Student Housing Essentials

 In general, student housing is limited to the length of the degree program.

 GSAS MA students are limited to one year in student housing, starting from first date of registration.
 Students in certain programs may be eligible for an additional semester with approval from the school.

 PhD students are limited to five consecutive years in student housing, starting from first date of registration.
 PhD students may request an additional one or two years for a maximum of seven years.
 Any extension beyond the fifth year must be approved by the Dean.

 Limited Availability of Couple/Family Housing

-UAH is unable to provide housing to accommodate friends or relatives other than, in very limited number, spouses/partners or dependent children of students.
-Available couples' housing must be prioritized for couples who have previously lived together and/or shared finances.
+UAH is unable to provide housing to accommodate friends or relatives other than, in very limited number, spouses/partners and dependent children.
+Couples' housing must be prioritized for those couples that have previously lived together and/or shared finances.
 Required documentation of couple and/or family status is detailed below.
 Those without sufficient documentation are not eligible for such housing.

 Transferring into Couple/Family Housing